TreasureProject/craft-compensation/README.md

 As the break rates were significantly higher than advertised (e.g. ~7.5% vs 18% for Tier 5), we will be looking to compensate all treasures broken during this period.

-This repo details the list of crafters and the treasures that were broken during the affected period.
+This repo details the list of affected crafters and their treasures that were broken during the affected period.

 The total number of treasures that were broken are listed in `total_breaks.json`